Registration

 The university will assign me an INE when I first enroll.
 It will be valid at all French universities thereafter.

-I forgot to enter my INE number when I registered online, and I’ve been assigned a new one.
+I forgot to enter my INE when I registered online, and I’ve been assigned a new one.
 What should I do?

 I need to report this issue to the registration office right away.

-Mailing address
+Mailing Address

-We recommend providing a permanent home address that will be valid in the fall.
-In this case, don’t forget to specify “c/o Mr./Mrs. …” if my name does not appear on the mailbox.
+It is recommended that you provide a permanent home address that will be valid in the fall.
+In this case, don't forget to specify "c/o Mr./Mrs. …" if my name does not appear on the mailbox.

 I can then notify the registration office of my change of address at any time.
 The address provided at the time of registration is particularly important because it is the one that will be used to contact me by mail, if necessary.

-I will be changing my address during the academic year.
+I'm going to change my address during the academic year.
 Do I need to report this?

 student with a disability

-1. On the registration form, I fill out the section titled “Declare a disability.”
+1. On the registration form, I fill out the section titled “Declare a Disability.”

-Please note: All requests for accommodations for exams and/or coursework must be submitted each academic year by November 30 of the current year.
+Please note: All requests for accommodations for exams and/or coursework must be submitted each academic year, by November 30 of the current year.

 Special Study Programs (RSE)

-To find out what steps to take, as well as the criteria and procedures for obtaining the various statuses, I visit the "Succeed in Your Studies" page on the University's website: Succeed in Your Studies – University of Montpellier
+To find out what steps to take, as well as the criteria and procedures for obtaining the various statuses, I visit the “Succeed in Your Studies” page on the university’s website: Succeed in Your Studies – University of Montpellier

 special circumstances